 "The INSIDE funding has provided us with a valuable opportunity to work with Juan delGado a London based artist with hearing impairment who explores themes of trauma, disability and dislocation.
 The fund has enabled us to co-commission his new film, Altered Landscapes, which was launched at NAE in June 2017.
 In this project delGado continues his enquiry into personal narratives and the restrictions on movement, focusing on the ongoing influx of displaced people crossing from Turkey into Greece and Macedonia.

 As well as the financial support working with DASH has also provided us with a great opportunity to enhance our knowledge and skills in terms of working with disabled artists and audiences.
 Helping us to further grow our access programme aimed at engaging diverse audiences with different abilities.
 Therefore, bringing us closer to our ambition to share our passion for the visual arts and our exhibitions and events with as many as people as possible."

 Armindokht Shooshtari - Producer – Touring & Creative Programmes.

-Artists Daniel Regan & Antonia Attwood have been announced as the recipients of an INSIDE commission to make new work relating to themes of mental wellbeing and safe spaces.
+Artists Daniel Regan & Antonia Attwood were commissioned to make new work relating to themes of mental wellbeing and safe spaces.

 This new commission, focused on supporting disabled artists, is a collaboration between QUAD and D-Lab in partnership with LEVEL and Junction Arts, supported by funding from DASH.

-Regan & Attwood will be in residence at QUAD in the latter part of 2016, producing new work that will also touch upon the broad theme of 'Habitat', and will take the form of still and moving image works, with digitally driven additional works.
-The work will initially be included within the QUAD programme during FORMAT17, also on the D-Lab website and at the LEVEL Centre, during 2017.
+Regan & Attwood were in residence at QUAD throughout the latter part of 2016, producing new work that touches upon the broad theme of 'Habitat'. taking the form of still and moving image works, with digitally driven additional works.
+The work was included within the QUAD programme during FORMAT17, and is now on the D-Lab website.